 - A2.17 The number of properties passed by a mains infill project is used as a measure of the effectiveness of the project to extend the potential provision of a gas supply to new consumers.
 A property is defined as being passed if the property could reasonably be expected to be able to be connected with a gas service after the installation of the new gas mains which was not the case prior to the project. - A2.18 A property passed is considered to be a connection when the service and meter for this property have been put in place, a supplier has been assigned and the downstream installation has been completed. - A2.19 A customer is any person to whose premises or pipe-line system gas has been conveyed by a GDN.
-Customers should be identified from their unique Supply Meter Point Reference Number (MPRN). - A2.20 Properties passed, connections and customers can be classified in one of two types: - Domestic Any premises at which the supply of gas is, or is to be, utilised wholly or mainly for non-domestic purposes. - Industrial and Commercial (I&C) Any premises at which the supply of gas is, or is to be, utilised wholly or mainly for non-domestic purposes. - A2.21 Domestic properties passed, connections and customers can be further classified in one of three types: - New Build Housing (NB) Domestic premises which have never previously been owned or occupied by any person (that is they are, or are to be, newly built premises) and in respect of which the connection to the network shall be made prior to the premises first being occupied, but excluding any such premises which fall within the definition of NIHE. - Northern Ireland Housing Executive (NIHE) Domestic premises which are (or will be when built) owned by the Northern Ireland Housing Executive or a housing association in Northern Ireland.
+Customers should be identified from their unique Supply Meter Point Reference Number (MPRN). - A2.20 Properties passed, connections and customers can be classified in one of two types: - Domestic Any premises at which the supply of gas is, or is to be, utilised wholly or mainly for non-domestic purposes. - Industrial and Commercial (I&C) Any premises at which the supply of gas is, or is to be, utilised wholly or mainly for non-domestic purposes. - A2.21 Domestic properties passed, connections and customers can be further classified in one of three types: - New Build Housing (NB) Domestic premises which have never previously been owned or occupied by any person (that is they are, or are to be, newly built premises) and in respect of which the connection to the network shall be made prior to the premises first being occupied, including any such premises which are being constructed for the Northern Ireland Housing Executive or a Housing Association in Northern Ireland.. - Northern Ireland Housing Executive (NIHE) means Domestic Premises (excluding any New Build Domestic Premises) which are owned by (i) the Northern Ireland Housing Executive, or (ii) a housing association in Northern Ireland.
+The Department for Communities is the regulator of registered housing associations of